 Payment terms – check when payments are due, ensure you will be provided with receipts for materials as well as other costs within the final invoice.
 Most tradespeople will keep you updated with costs vs budget throughout the project, so again check that your builder will do this.
 Transparency in communication is key when choosing a builder.

-So, you’ve gone through the plans, you’ve agreed the quote and terms, and you have signed your contract – yes, we would recommend signing a formal document to make sure you all agree the project terms, responsibilities and sign off process once it is completed.
+So, you’ve gone through the plans, you’ve agreed the quote and terms, and you have signed your contract – yes, we would recommend signing a formal document to make sure you all agree the project terms, and responsibilities and sign-off process once it is completed.

 Now you’re ready to go ahead with the work itself and enjoy the results.

-Why RJL Builders is a reliable builder you can trust
+Why Copperwheat Conversions are a reliable builder you can trust

 As a family run business, we pride ourselves in over 24 years’ experience from father to sons.
 We specialise in all areas of building services, and treat each project as though it were our own home.

 We find that communication is one of the most important things within any of our projects.